 We offer our own range of Indian Ocean Maintenance products:

-- Teak Cleaner & Restorer - Suitable for regular maintenance jobs to remove deeply ingrained dirt and stains from food and drink.
-It is also designed to brighten Teak back to its original colour by removing the grey film and to restore the top surface.
-It opens the pores of the wood in preparation for sealing with;
+Teak Cleaner & Restorer is a cleaner and brightener in one.
+Suitable for regular maintenance jobs to remove deeply ingrained dirt and stains from food and drink.
+The water-based formula is not only a high concentration cleaner, but it also contains brightener-ingredients, which brings the Teak back to its original colour by removing the grey film and to restore the top surface.
+We recommend the use of our Green Scrubbings Pads whilst cleaning.
+DO NOT PRESSURE WASH.

 Caring for Re-claimed Teak Furniture